calculix/CalculiX-Examples/CAD/OnshapeTutorial/README.md

 # Meshing with cad2fbd/cgx

-CGX 2.12 comes with the CAD converter cad2fbd, which can convert STEP and IGES files to CGX native FBD format.
+CGX comes with the CAD converter cad2fbd, which can convert STEP and IGES files to CGX native FBD format.

 The script `run1.fbd`
 + calls the converter
 + reads the resulting file `result.fbd`
-+ tries to mesh the geometry
++ tries to mesh the geometry with various settings.
 ```
 cgx -b run1.fbd
 ```